kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/03-scss-imports.md

 @import './components/wrapper';
 ```

-Our app still looks like it is working but our Terminal shows the error
+Our app still looks like it is working but our **Terminal** shows the error

 ![terminal scss errors](https://i.imgur.com/VbiRx5I.png)

+## Hard Refresh
 A hard refresh will show the error so doing hard refreshes from time to time will alert us if our app has broken

+Fix the error

+## Next
-Fix the error and next we'll style the App Component
+We'll style the App Component